bericyb/exarlab-website/content/blog/rusty.md

 It can be hard to invest time into things that we genuinely think we want to do.

 One of my great vices is YouTube.
 Like many others I will watch so much content about the stuff I want to do instead of actually doing it.
-This is the world's greatest trap and it's time to do something about it.
+Living in someone else's dream of doing what you want to do yourself: This is the world's greatest trap and it's time to do something about it.

 The solution is to actually learn Rust.
 I know you want to.
 Let's just do it.